DH Debate Club Logo

 The Comedian Jacob Haugaard on the Parliamentary rostrum

-The Comedian Jacob Haugaard on the Parliamentary rostrum.
+The Comedian Jacob Haugaard on the Parliamentary rostrum in 1994.
 Photo Asaga.

 Never before political parties have run an election victory home on a program that promise good weather throughout the World.
 The only precedent is the comedian Jacob Haugaard's more modest election promise in 1994 on tailwind on the bicycle tracks.